STC: A Simple to Complex Framework for Weakly-supervised Semantic Segmentation: Proposed Method

 \subsection{Simple to Complex Framework}

-In this section, an iterative training strategy is proposed by incorporating more complex images with image-level labels to enhance the segmentation capability of DCNN.
+In this section, a progressively training strategy is proposed by incorporating more complex images with image-level labels to enhance the segmentation capability of DCNN.
 Based on the trained I-DCNN, segmentation masks of images can be predicted, which can be used to further improve the segmentation capability of DCNN.
 Similar to the definition in Section~\ref{ssec:smt}, we denote the predicted probability for the $k^{th}$ class at the location $(i, j)$ as $p^k_{ij}$.
-Then, the estimated label $g_{ij}$ of the pixel at location $(i, j)$ by the segmentation DCNN can be formulated as,
+Then, the estimated label $g_{ij}$ of the pixel at location $(i, j)$ by the segmentation DCNN can be formulated as